Course Descriptions

 Fashion and Interior Design: This course is designed for students to receive a basic review of design principles.
 During the first half of the semester students will study Interior Design.
 They will learn about color, textiles, and the basic elements of design.
 Students will explore basic area planning and the functionality of space, lighting, furniture design, and home accessories.
 Lastly, students will examine educational and career options involved in these fields.
 During the second half of the semester students will study Fashion Design.
 Students will receive a survey in the history of fashion design and will research influential fashion designers.
 Students will study fashion fundamentals and fashion design principles.
 Student’s will examine and use various textiles as well.
 Each student will create his/her own fashion line and personal portfolios.
 Lastly, students will investigate fashion education and related careers.
 Projects are an integral part of the learning process within this course, and will be heavily integrated throughout the semester.
 This is a semester course.

 Food and You: Have you ever heard the saying “You are what you eat”?
 In this nutrition class students will learn the truth behind that saying.
 Students will explore the basics of nutrition including digestion, metabolism, and absorption of macro and micro nutrients.
-We will also learn how food choices can impact social, mental, physical well being, other cultures’ food choices, and so much more!
+We will also learn how food choices can impact social, mental, physical well-being, other cultures’ food choices, and so much more!
 Students will participate in multiple food labs where students get to make delicious healthy food.
 There is a class fee to help cover these costs.

 Forensics: Forensics elective offers a fun chance to survey a variety of different scientific fields within the context of crime.
 Students explore the science of criminology by using a combination of science disciplines.
 As students learn to differentiate between actual techniques and some of those portrayed on popular television shows, they evaluate current procedures used by real crime labs to understand some of the limitations of the law, police, and forensic science.
-Students examine scientific techniques behind the analysis of physical and eyewitness evidence, toxicology, DNA fingerprinting, fire and explosives, bones, handwriting and document analysis, and other relevant pieces of evidence.
-Throughout the course, students investigate simulated crime and accident scenes, collect and analyze evidence, and develop observational skills and deductive reasoning.
+Students examine scientific techniques behind the analysis of physical and eyewitness evidence, DNA fingerprinting, fire and explosives, bones, blood spatter analysis, handwriting and document analysis, and other relevant pieces of evidence.
+Throughout the course, students investigate crime and accident scenes, collect and analyze evidence, and develop observational skills and deductive reasoning.
 Many times, crimes will relate to mature subjects.
 Caution will be taken to keep the discussions of these events as age-appropriate as possible.
 This is a semester course.

 Great Books and Movies: Which version is the best: the book, or the movie?
 As a class, we will select both classic and contemporary novels that were made into movies and discuss the differences between the two.
 Additionally, this course will focus on writing skills development by requiring formative assessments in note taking and discussion, and summative assessments in various forms including but not limited to: movie reviews, compare-contrast essays, descriptive expository essays, and film analysis essays.
 Students should prepare for a busy and engaging experience of reading and writing a great deal.
 They also have a list of novel and movie pairings that they would suggest for the class on the first day it meets.
 This is a semester course.